The Life Sciences Undergraduate Research Fair (LSURF): FAQs

 Where is the LSURF?

-In 2015, the LSURF will be in the Knafel Center (formerly known as the Radcliffe Gymnasium) in the Radcliffe quadrangle at 10 Garden Street, Cambridge.
+In 2015, the LSURF was in the Knafel Center (formerly known as the Radcliffe Gymnasium) in the Radcliffe quadrangle at 10 Garden Street, Cambridge.
 The location for the 2016 event will be finalized in early fall.

 How can I find out more?

-Contact Dr. Margaret A. Lynch, the Life Sciences Undergraduate Research Advisor, to find out more.
+Contact Dr. Margaret A. Lynch, Associate Director of Science Education, to find out more.